-The Mavic 2 is powered by a DJI Mavic 2 Intelligent Flight Battery, with spares available from Drone Nerds.
+The Mavic 2 is powered by a DJI Mavic 2 Intelligent Flight Battery.
 The battery delivers the longer flight time of Mavic 2 and fits the new Mavic’s sleek body.
 It has four LEDs to indicate battery reserve, although the DJI Go 4 app also displays battery reserve onscreen.

 DJI Go 4 is downloadable online.
 The most capable flight system yet for a DJI consumer drone, DJI Go 4 operates without the need for a WiFi signal, making it more responsive.

 In addition to packing all the special effects and pilot/photographer aids mentioned above, DJI Go 4 makes it hard to lose your Mavic 2—especially important with the extended 5-mile range.
 If Mavic 2 loses command signals, it automatically turns around and returns to a point within range.
 If battery reserve becomes critically low, it activates Return to Home, turning the drone around and retracing its safe route until it reaches its takeoff point, where it lands.
 There’s also a Find My Drone function in the highly unlikely event that the Mavic fails to return.